DaniStSimeonova147/ReactJS-Project/README.md

  node .\server.js

 * It was modified, so the initial users have admin role and the initial collecitons are changed.

+* Authentication
+The service is initialized with three users, which can be used for immediate testing:

+peter@abv.bg : 123456
+george@abv.bg : 123456
+admin@abv.bg : admin

-If you want more details, read its documentation.
+## If you want more details, read its documentation.